Marvin Greene* and Catherine Castellanos* in Blessed Unrest, 2008 (photo: David Allen)

 with Gary Graves, Company Co-director

 GARY GRAVES is a director and playwright living in the San Francisco Bay Area.
-Since 1998, he has been a company co-director of Central Works in Berkeley, California, where he has overseen the development of over 65 world premiere productions.
+Since 1998, he has been a company co-director at Central Works in Berkeley, California, where he has overseen the development of over 75 world premiere productions.
 He holds an MFA in Playwriting from Southern Illinois U., a Ph.D. in Dramatic Art from U.C.
 Berkeley, and he has been teaching playwriting at the Berkeley Rep School of Theatre since 2002.

 If you’d like to be a part of the development and production of a new play at Central Works, give the Central Works Method a careful read, and then send us your picture and resume at centralworks1@att.net or P.O.
 Box 9771, Berkeley CA 94709.
 We’ll keep your materials on hand for consideration in future projects.